How to Speak to Toddlers: Speaking ‘Toddler-ese’

 As he calms a bit more, it becomes your turn to give a message (explanation, distraction, etc.): “But no, sweetheart, noooo.
 It’s raining!
 Raining!
 Wet…yucky!
 Come with me!
 Let’s have a pillow fight.
 Come fun!
 It’s fun!”

 The first 2 parts of Toddler-ese are a big help, but the third is the magic key!
 Your little one may not understand all your words, but she’s brilliant at reading your voice and face (a right-brain specialty).
-That’s why mirroring a bit of your child’s emotion with your tone of voice, facial expression and body language lets you connect perfectly with her sweet spot!
+That’s why mirroring a bit of your child’s emotions with your tone of voice, facial expression and body language lets you connect perfectly with her sweet spot!

 - Voice.
 Use more oomph than normal, but speak at a lower volume than your child is using.
 Reflect some of the fear, frustration and other emotions you hear in her tone of voice, at about a third of her intensity.
 (If your child is very shy or sensitive, you will probably have to use a bit less intensity.)
 Gradually bring your voice back to normal as she begins to calm.